JimmyKuangg/build-a-burger/README.md

 # Build-A-Burger

 ## Background
 Build-A-Burger is a game where you work as a short order cook.
-Tickets will come on a line and your job is to prepare the burgers to the specifications of those tickets.
-Tickets will become more complex as time goes on.
-Make sure to keep those customers happy, and don't burn anything.
+It's the lunch rush, and you're the only one on the line today.
+Get as many of those burgers out as possible, and don't burn anything.

 ## Functionality
 In Build-A-Burger, users will be able to:

 * Click and drag ingredients
 * Keep a score
-* Assemble a Burger of any combination
+* Assemble burgers
 * Have some form of timer on the cooking of the burgers

 ## Wireframes